umur/waa-december-2022-final-project/README.md

 #### Submission
 ---
 * Submit a detailed project plan for your daily performance (day/task/time) and submit it with your code.
-* Fork this repository and push your changes.
-* Once you finished your project, send a Pull Request.
-(Send only one Pull Request once you finish the assignment.)
 * Project will be evaluated based on your code quality.
 It is possible that I will need to schedule meetings with some students about their source-code.

 #### Important Notes